NFeingold/AKSAutomate/HotKeys/README.md

 Run both of the files by double clicking on them <br/>

+**These programs just paste text, so before pressing the key commands, click in the terminal or into a notepad, and copy and paste it over**

 Pressing Ctrl+Shift+J will prompt you for:
   - Resource Name
   - Hub Name